 The growth of independent power generation has become increasingly incompatible with the traditional electricity system operation by individual control area operators, usually affiliated with regulated utilities and their affiliated merchant generators.
-The issue now is how utilities, independent power developers, transmission owners, load-serving entities and even consumers make coherent decisions about what to build and where to build in a vast interconnected and interdependent system.
-Those decisions can have significant consequences in terms of the costs to consumers of the region, the distribution of those costs among various parties, the adequacy and reliability of the power supply, and the quality of the environment.
-It has become clear that the way in which the electricity industry has evolved is straining the existing transmission system, both in a physical sense and in the way the system is managed, and that significant changes are needed.
+Issues of how best to manage actual power flows for reliability and economy have become increasingly troublesome.
+Similarly, the problem of planning for and implementing transmission system expansion has become much more complex.
+The problem is no longer that of a single company linking its generation and loads.
+The issue now is how utilities, independent power developers, transmission owners, load-serving entities and even consumers can make coherent decisions about what to build and where to build in a vast interconnected and interdependent system and the incentive and cost recovery questions raised by those decisions.

+Decisions about both operating and expansion can have significant consequences in terms of the costs to consumers of the region, the distribution of those costs among various parties, the incentives for adequacy and reliability of the power supply, and the quality of the environment.
+It has become clear that the way in which the electricity industry has evolved is straining the existing transmission system, both in a physical sense and in the way the system is managed, and that significant changes are neededemerging problems need to be addressed.